-The Skilled Migrant Trade Recognition Pathway Program is designed to support skilled migrants gain the compulsory Australian skills gap training required to get a full workers licence.
+The Skilled Migrant Trade Recognition Pathway Program can support skilled migrants in licenced trades gain the compulsory Australian skills gap training required to get a full workers licence.

-If you are an electrician, plumber or a refrigeration and air-conditioning mechanic, and you have had your skills assessed for migration purposes, and were issued an Offshore Technical Skills Record (OTSR), then this Program can help you with:
+If you are an electrician or plumber and you have had your skills assessed for migration purposes, and were issued an Offshore Technical Skills Record (OTSR), then this Program can help you access funded skills gap training required to work in Australia.

 Requirements for the Skilled Migrant Trade Recognition Pathway Program include: